nesmasadeq/watanimallTest/README.md

-# watanimall Test to checkout monitor
+# Watanimall Test to checkout monitor
 This test is done by cypress to test checking monitor with type ASUS
 # Getting Started
 1. Install cypress